For Students: Help Create Welcoming Peer-Learning Environments

-What makes a learning 花季视频 inclusive?
+What makes a learning 花季视频 feel welcoming to all?
 When have you felt truly included in a class, group project, workshop, or other learning setting – and what were the qualities that helped you feel that way?
-Have you ever had a conversation with somebody else about their feelings of inclusion in a learning setting?
+Have you ever had a conversation with somebody else about their feelings of belonging in a learning setting?

-Feeling included means that you feel a sense of belonging, that the space (physical or virtual) is equally yours and every other person’s in that 花季视频.
-We know that this feeling of belonging in students' experiences and outcomes in college, and that this is especially important for those whose identities are historically marginalized in higher education or in particular disciplines.
+Belonging is the feeling that the space (physical or virtual) is shared by you and every other person in that 花季视频.
+We know that this feeling of belonging in students' experiences and outcomes in college.
 To break this down, a sense of belonging can mean

 - Believing that other people value your presence in the 花季视频